 The Uncanny X-Men for the NES, published by LJN Toys and developed by some mercifully unknown company.
 The six available player characters were mostly blotchy Palette Swaps of each other, and the characters that used melee attacks had no animation for them.
 Computer-controlled characters had Artificial Stupidity.
 The level design, sound effects and music were like a bad nightmare.
 Those few players who made it through most of this poorly designed, Nintendo Hard game were in for a nasty surprise: a secret code was required to unlock the last level.
 This code was hidden within the fine print on the cartridge, and even that was missing a crucial button.

 Most of the Marvel Comics licensed games published by LJN had their issues, though much of that was on the various developers they used.
 By the time they started putting out respectable games such as Spider-Man and Venom: Maximum Carnage, LJN was on its last legs as a brand, and Marvel eventually took its licenses to othercompanies.

 Paperinik New Adventures is regarded as one of the best comics ever created in Italy and one of the best Disney comics in general.
-The videogame based on it,however?
-He cut all the 30+ years of history the character had,only introduced a handful of the loved new characters and has ripetitive stages and not interesting boss battles.
+The videogame based on it, however?
+They cut all the 30+ years of history the character had, only introduced a handful of the loved new characters and made repetitive stages and boring boss battles.
 It's a shame that this is what most people outside of Europe think about when they think "Paperinik".